Chapter 1: About this manual

 Conflicts of Interest (Chapter 5)

-DFAT staff must take reasonable steps to avoid real or apparent conflict of interests in the course of their duties, as well as situations where their private, financial or other interests (or those of immediate family members) could or could be perceived to conflict with their duties.
-They must not allow their interests to influence the decisions they make, the actions they take or the advice they provide in the course of their duties in DFAT.
-They must regularly assess whether their interests could or could be perceived to influence the decisions they make, the actions they take or the advice they provide in the course of their duties in DFAT.
+DFAT staff must take reasonable steps to avoid real or apparent conflict of interests in connection with their duties, as well as situations where their private, financial or other interests (or those of immediate family members) could or could be perceived to conflict with their duties.
+They must not allow their interests to influence the decisions they make, the actions they take or the advice they provide in connection with their duties in DFAT.
+They must regularly assess whether their interests could or could be perceived to influence the decisions they make, the actions they take or the advice they provide in connection with their duties in DFAT.
 They must disclose any real or potential conflicts of interest to their supervisors as soon as they arise.

 All SES and contractors and some non-SES APS and LES employees (see section 5.2 of this Manual) must complete a "Disclosure of Private, Financial and Other Interests Form" on initial engagement with DFAT, annually thereafter and additionally if their circumstances change resulting in a new conflict of interest.